dwmkerr/terraform-aws-openshift/README.md

 oc login $(terraform output master-url)
 ```

 Note that you won't be able to run OpenShift administrative commands.
 To administer, you'll need to SSH onto the master node.
+Use the same credentials (`admin/123`) when logging through the commandline.

 ![Welcome Screenshot](./docs/welcome.png)